Torrey Smith: Philadelphia Eagles

 On March 9, 2017, Smith signed a three-year, $15 million contract with the Philadelphia Eagles with second and third-year options at the same salary.
 The signing reunited him with former teammates Corey Graham and Dannell Ellerbe.
 On September 10, 2017, in the season-opening 30–17 victory over the Washington Redskins, Smith made his Eagles debut.
-On the day, he had one reception for 30 yards.
-On October 8, 2017, Smith caught a 59-yard touchdown pass from quarterback Carson Wentz, marking his first touchdown as a member of the Eagles.
-He finished the 34–7 victory over the Arizona Cardinals with three receptions and 70 receiving yards.
+On October 8, 2017, Smith caught a 59-yard touchdown pass from quarterback Carson Wentz, marking his first touchdown as a member of the Eagles, in the 34–7 victory over the Arizona Cardinals.

 The Eagles finished the season 13–3 to earn the #1 seed in the NFC and a first-round bye.
-Smith finished the season with 36 catches for 430 yards and 2 touchdowns.
-In the Divisional Round against the Atlanta Falcons, Smith recorded 3 catches for 39 yards in a 15–10 victory.
-In the NFC Championship Game against the Minnesota Vikings, Smith had 5 catches for 69 yards and caught a touchdown pass in the 38–7 victory.
+Smith finished the season with 36 catches for 430 yards and two touchdowns.
+In the Divisional Round against the Atlanta Falcons, Smith recorded three catches for 39 yards in a 15–10 victory.
+In the NFC Championship Game against the Minnesota Vikings, Smith had five catches for 69 yards and caught a touchdown pass in the 38–7 victory.
 The Eagles advanced to their third Super Bowl in franchise history where they defeated the New England Patriots in Super Bowl LII.
-Smith caught 5 passes for 49 yards, earning his second Super Bowl ring.
+Smith caught five passes for 49 yards, earning his second Super Bowl ring.

 Carolina Panthers

 On March 14, 2018, the Eagles traded Smith to the Carolina Panthers for cornerback Daryl Worley.
 He played in 11 games with six starts, recording 17 catches for 190 yards and two touchdowns.

-Smith was released on September 1, 2019, and announced his retirement two days later.
+During the 2019 preseason, Smith appeared in two games but did not record a reception.
+He was released on September 1, 2019, and announced his retirement two days later.